-- Agency Administrators will prepare requests for use of dozers and helicopter within wilderness areas.
-47 - Requests will be specific in terms of work to be considered (length and width of fire line, 48

-- 1 and other factors), and consequences of not using the equipment.
-The request will go through the - 2 Agency Administrator, who will obtain permission or denial from the Regional Forester.
-The request - will be in writing, via electronic mail, or by telephone if after hours (followed up in writing the next day).
+- 47 Agency Administrators will prepare requests for use of dozers and helicopters within wilderness - areas.
+Requests will be specific in terms of work to be considered (length and width of fire line, 48 and other factors), and consequences of not using the equipment.
+The request will go through the Agency Administrator, who will obtain permission or denial from the Regional Forester.
+The request will be in writing, via electronic mail, or by telephone if after hours (followed up in writing the next day).

-5 Department of Interior Lands
+Department of Interior Lands

-- 6 BLM State Director approval is required for use of dozers on Bureau of Land Management - 7 Wilderness Areas and Wilderness Study Areas (WSA).
-In Areas of Critical Environmental Concern - 8 (ACEC) the local agency administrator can approve dozer use.
-On all other DOI Units the approval is - 9 given by the local Unit Agency Administrator.
+BLM State Director approval is required for use of dozers on Bureau of Land Management Wilderness Areas and Wilderness Study Areas (WSA).
+In Areas of Critical Environmental Concern (ACEC) the local agency administrator can approve dozer use.
+On all other DOI Units the approval is given by the local Unit Agency Administrator.